DLiNa/dlina.github.io/_posts/2015-06-08-Longest-German-Language-Theatre-Plays.md

 comments: true
 featured: true
 ---
+Ok, time for some Digital Humanities fun facts!
 We had another meeting today and, as always, were working our way through the vast [TextGrid Repository](http://www.textgridrep.de/).
 Since we're only interested in the dramatic texts contained in the corpus, we had to find a way to automatically extract these kinds of texts which isn't as easy as it sounds.
-Anyway, we finally finished this task and also wrote a small (hehe) 30.000-character piece on the subject which is to appear later.
+Anyway, we finally managed to do so and also wrote a small (well&nbsp;...)
+30.000-character piece on the subject which is to appear later.
 For the time being, the extracted dramas can be found as single XML files [here on our GitHub](https://github.com/DLiNa/project/tree/master/data/textgrid-repository-dramas).

-When we were looking at the files we had the quick idea to make a list of the top 10 longest German-language theatre plays contained in the TextGrid Repository.
+When we were looking at the files we had the quick idea to make a list of the **top 10 longest German-language theatre plays** contained in the TextGrid Repository.
 And here they are, measured by their file size:

 1. Holz, Arno: Ignorabimus (2.1 MB)
 2. Schiller, Friedrich: Wallenstein (1.99 MB)